 There were people in my conspiracy I didn’t even know testifying against me in exchange for reduced sentences.
 They started throwing out huge numbers of drugs, amounts that I had never actually dealt with.
 My attorney told me it would be best if I plead guilty.

 One week before the trial was scheduled I decided to plead out.

 In 2000 I received a mandatory minimum sentence of 30 years.
-The first federal prison I was sent to was Three Rivers.
-I remember it was the last bus.
-I felt thrown out there.
+The first prison I was sent to was Three Rivers Federal Correctional Institution.
+I remember it was the last bus and just I felt thrown out there.
 I had no idea how to do time.
 I was out of my element.

 The first thing I had to do was try to forget about my family.

-I had to keep them out of my mind.
 Doing time with family is hard.
-My seven year old daughter and my now ex-wife it was hard to think about them and not be able to see them or hold them.
-I knew I wouldn’t be out until 2025.
-By that time my daughter would be almost 40 years old.
+My seven year old daughter and my now ex-wife, it was hard to think about them and not be able to see or hold them.
+I knew I wouldn’t be out until 2025 and by that time my daughter would be almost 40 years old.
 What kind of a dad could I be?
 Would I be a burden on her?
 It was an awful situation.

 I had some support, my dad would send me $20 or $40 every few weeks.
 He was retired and that’s what he wanted to do.
 My mom would come visit and sometimes bring my daughter.
 Those visits were great but hard.
 She would cry and when she walked out those doors, I would worry about who was taking care of her, would she be okay?
 She was my only child and I was protective of her.
 It really almost drove me crazy.